-- Default IgnoreList file, which is created inside .sync directory in the root of syncing directory for Sync jobs and destination agents for transfer jobs.
+- Local IgnoreList file, which is created inside .sync directory in the root of syncing directory for Sync jobs and destination agents for transfer jobs.

-This is a UTF-8 encoded text file and mainly ignores system, cache, temporary and other similar files.
-You can remove any lines or add new ones
+This ignore lis applies only to the given Agent in the given job.
+It is a UTF-8 encoded text file and mainly ignores system, cache, temporary and other similar files.
+You can remove any lines or add new ones.

-- Global File and foldername filter in Job Profile.
+- Global File and foldername filter parameter in Job Profile.

 This ignore list applies to all agents in the job and extends default IgnoreList.
-Global IgnoreList can be used to ‘cancel’ some entries from default IgnoreList (see section “Whilelisting” below)
+Global IgnoreList can be used to overwrite and ‘cancel’ some entries from default IgnoreList (see section “Whilelisting” below)

-To create and edit default IgnoreList before job, manually create .sync directory in the root of syncing directory for Sync jobs and destination agents for transfer jobs and place the IgnoreList file, attached at the bottom of this article, there.
+To create and edit default IgnoreList file before creating the job, manually create .sync directory in the root of syncing directory for Sync jobs and destination agents for transfer jobs and place the IgnoreList file, attached at the bottom of this article, there.

-- Agents will report different number of files though show status ‘Synced’
+Based on their IgnoreList file differences, Agents will report a different number of files though show status ‘Synced’.